 Top Putter Features

-All great putter designs share commonalities that allow them to help golfers get the ball rolling on the green and into the hole.
+Aspects of the best Odyssey putter designs share commonalities that allow them to help golfers get the ball rolling on the green and into the hole.
 The grip of you putter is important as it is the only connection you will have to the club.
 The head shape and toe hang will determine its’ performance as you swing the putter around your putting arc.
 The shaft length of your putter helps you set up you posture and created a natural pendulum from your shoulders and arms.
 Getting these things right is paramount when fitting your next putter.